-Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area Yes Year opened 1960 Private office for LSC No Year built or last updated 2012 Staff break room Shared Collection size 16,944 Study Room/s No 2018 circulation 66,586 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area Yes Year opened 1960 Private office for LSC No Year built or last updated 2012 Staff break room Shared Collection size 19,352 Study Room/s No 2021 circulation 92,815 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-3,500 Program space shared or library-only Shared 2018 open hours 37 Sufficient for collection & technology Yes Public Internet stations 4 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2018 City owned or leased Owned
+3,500 Program space shared or library-only Shared 2022 open hours 39 Sufficient for collection & technology Yes Public Internet stations 4 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2018 City owned or leased Owned

 The library is located within the city offices facility.
 The library is a well-lit, spacious, window-filled space with great visual sight lines from the checkout desk.
 There is a small magazine reading area and a small children's seating/table area.
 The center of the library has available display table space.
 The only true programming space is the city council chambers.
 The building has an outdoor book drop.
 The staff area behind the checkout desk was recently enlarged when the desk was moved forward and expanded.
 This creates space for two staff stations with plenty of room between them.
 The back staff area is a long and very narrow space with a single staff station.
-It would be ideal to have more space there with two stations because there are two aides and several volunteers who could utilize both stations at almost any time.
-The library was re-carpeted and repainted in 2012.
-Open hours were reduced from 41 to 37 in this library in 2009 due to budgetary reasons.
-Circulation in this location decreased by approximately 25 percent after this reduction.
+Open hours were increased from 37 to 39 in this library at the beginning of 2022.
+The library now opens two hours earlier on Fridays.